frovedis/frovedis/doc/manual/manual_python.md

 DataFrame Aggregate Functions - list of all functions related to aggregate operations on frovedis dataframe are illustrated here.

 ### DESCRIPTION
 An essential piece of analysis of large data is efficient summarization: computing aggregations like sum(), mean(), median(), min(), and max(), which gives insight into the nature of a potentially large dataset.
-In this section, we'll explore list of all such aggregation operations done on frovedis dataframe.
+In this section, we will explore list of all such aggregation operations done on frovedis dataframe.

 Aggregation can be performed in **two ways** on frovedis dataframe: